-Hypermutation introduces random changes (mutations) with high rate into the B-lymphocyte genes, that are responsible for the formation of the antibodies' variable region.
-The hypermutation mechanism, apart from the differentiation of the antibody population, permits also the fast accumulation of beneficial changes to lymphocytes, which in turn contributes to the fast adaptation of the immune response.
-On the other hand, hypermutation, due to its random nature, may often introduce deleterious changes to valuable lymphocytes, degrading thus the total quality of the antibody population.
-Therefore, there must exist some strict and efficient mechanism for the regulation of the hypermutation mechanism.
-Such a mechanism would allow mutations with high rate to lymphocytes that produce poor antibodies, and impose a very small or null rate to lymphocytes with "good" receptors.
+Hypermutation introduces random changes (mutations) with high rate into the B-lymphocyte genes, which are responsible for the formation of the antibodies' variable region.
+The hypermutation mechanism, apart from the differentiation of the antibody population, permits also the fast accumulation of beneficial changes to lymphocytes, which, in turn, contributes to the fast adaptation of the immune response.
+On the other hand, hypermutation, due to its random nature, may often introduce deleterious changes to valuable lymphocytes, thus degrading the total quality of the antibody population.
+Therefore, a mechanism that regulates hypermutation should exist, which would allow mutations with high rate to lymphocytes that produce poor antibodies, and impose a very small or null rate to lymphocytes with "good" receptors.

-Receptor editing was introduced by Nussenzweig [16], who stated that B-lymphocytes undergo also a molecular selection.
-It was discovered, that B-lymphocytes with low quality or self-reactive receptors destroy those receptors and develop completely new ones by a V(D)J recombination.
-During this process, genes from three different gene libraries (libraries V, D and J) are recombined in order to form a single gene in the B-lymphocyte genome, which is then translated into the variable region of antibodies.
-Although this mechanism was not embraced in Burnet's clonal selection theory, it can be easily integrated as an additional step before the final selection of lymphocytes.
+Receptor editing was introduced by Nussenzweig [18], who stated that B-lymphocytes undergo also a molecular selection.
+It was discovered that B-lymphocytes with low quality or self-reactive receptors destroy those receptors and develop completely new ones by a V(D)J recombination.
+During this process, genes from three different gene libraries, namely libraries V, D, and J, are recombined in order to form a single gene in the B-lymphocyte genome, which is then translated into the variable region of antibodies.
+Although this mechanism was not embraced in Burnet's clonal selection theory, it can be easily integrated as an additional step before the selection of lymphocytes.

-The existence of two mechanisms for the differentiation of the antibody population is not a redundancy, but in contrast they operate complementarily [19].
+The existence of two mechanisms for the differentiation of the antibody population is not a redundancy, but they operate complementarily [22].
 As depicted in Figure 3, the hypermutation mechanism can only lead to local optima of the antibody-antigen binding space (local optimum A'), whereas receptor editing can provide a more global exploration of the binding space ("jumps" to B and C).
-Thus, hypermutation can be viewed as a refinement mechanism, which-in combination with receptor editing, that provides a coarser but broader exploration of the binding space-can lead to the global optimum.
+Thus, hypermutation can be viewed as a refinement mechanism, which-in combination with receptor editing, which provides a coarser but broader exploration of the binding space-can lead to the global optimum.